- Case Studies

-A. Assuming your order is in stock, normal delivery will be 1-2 days although this may increase slightly in the Spring due to the added volume of sales.
+A. Assuming your order is in stock, normal delivery will be 1-5 working days although this may increase slightly in the Spring due to the added volume of sales.
 Some products, such as ProEdge, Halestem and Titan are on a longer lead time.
 Please contact us if you need more precise details.

 A. EverEdge Classic and ProEdge are extremely flexible and will easily curve to virtually any radius.
 To bend, mark a line across the point where it needs to be bent and form the angle using any sharp right angle edge whether it be in a vice, work bench, 4”x2” timber or even the angle edge of a table.

 A. In very soft ground, or in clay, simply treading on the edge or the weight of a mower will push the edge into the soil.
 To prevent this, place a piece of broken flat tile or brick under each joint or anywhere along the edging.
 Using the Pin & Sleeve system may also help to anchor and support the edging.